hotting45/ARM/README.md

 Maybe have the ONSHAPE done and have some code put down and have some of it work.

 week 7:
+tune the code and make it work fully.

 week 8:
+have the onshape fully made and have it all cut out.

 week 9:
+have the code runing and maybe have it work with the onshape.

 week 10:
+tune the code so that it turns and stops when needed.

 week11:
+have the finished project.

 ***